rlopez1j/foodhat/README.md

 6. Finish backend API to start mobile app

-7. have a live MVP
+7. Have a live MVP

+8. Update ComponentFactory to Angular Elements

 Bugs: